wp-plugins/backwpup/readme.txt

 = 2.1.4 =
 * correct some values on job copy/export
 * fixed warning on dropbox upload.
+* WP cron Job only set if a job activated

 = 2.1.3 =
 * Preformance improvment